gincoat/gincoat.github.io/docs/middlewares.md

 title: Middlewares
 ---
-Middlewares are located in the directory `middlewares` in the root directory of the project Middlewares in GoCondor are functions with the type `core.Middleware`
+Middlewares are located in the directory `middlewares` in the root directory of the project A Middleware in GoCondor is simply a `function` of the type `core.Middleware` that gets assigned to a `variable`.

-#### Middleware to be executed before processing the request
+#### A Middleware to be executed before processing the request
-Below is an example of a middleware that gets executed before processing the request
+In case the logic gets defined `before` calling the function `c.Next()`.
+Below an example of a middleware that gets executed before processing the request
 ```go
 package middlewares